 - a.
-Submission of a provider network listing for all services in the benefit package that includes, but is not limited to, the following: - i.
+Actual and projected enrollment by target group for each county served by the MCO; - b.
+A description of how the MCO projects the needs for each target group; - c.
+A current listing of all contracted providers that includes, but is not limited to, the following: - i.
 Provider or facility name; - ii.
-Exact location where services are being provided; - iii.
+Provider or facility address(es) including satellite or remote office locations that are contracted with the MCO; - iii.
 Services being provided (e.g. home health or respite); - iv.
 For Partnership and PACE programs, whether or not physicians and hospitals are accepting new MCO members; - v.
-Upon Department request, whether or not other network providers are accepting new MCO members; and - vi.
-Verification that providers are credentialed, when appropriate. - b.
-For residential care facilities, evidence of adequate capacity shall include identification of the availability of residential providers offering private rooms, and a process for moving an individual to a private room when one becomes available that is consistent with the member's preferences. - 7.
-Additional Information for Certification
+Whether or not other network providers are accepting new MCO members; and - vi.
+Verification that providers are credentialed, when appropriate. - d.
+For residential care facilities, identification of the availability of residential providers offering private rooms, and a process for moving an individual to a private room when one becomes available that is consistent with the member's preferences. - e.
+As applicable, evidence of compliance with the Mental Health Parity and Addiction Equity Act. - f.
+DHS approved policies with supporting procedures for travel and distance times or service delivery timeframes for the providers of the services listed in the benefit package;